Concept to Reality

 Design Stage 1

-We start with designing a computer model of the hull using the latest in Computer Aided Design (CAD) technology.
-Geometry such as the lines and sections shown below, are taken from the available plans and drawings, or extrapolated from paintings or photographs.
-Sometimes we have to piece the puzzle together from just bits and scraps of historical or anecdotal information.
+A computer model of the hull is created first, using the latest in Computer Aided Design (CAD) technology.
+Geometry such as the lines and sections shown below are either taken from the available plans and drawings, or extrapolated from paintings or photographs.
+Sometimes a vessel has to be pieced and puzzled together from mere bits of historical and anecdotal information.
+Some educated guess work may be required to fill the gaps.

 Half-hull surface model

 Complex curves and angles can be solved before any 'real' work is done, a luxury the original shipwrights would have loved to have.
-Scale is easily manipulated on the computer, most of our models exist in our database at full scale.
-The computer model can then be scaled down to the size you prefer.
-One of the reasons you see our model scales all over the place is that the model can be built to exactly fit the location you have in mind.
+Scale is easily manipulated on the computer, most of the models exist in my database at full scale.
+The computer model can then be scaled down to any size you prefer.
+The reasons you see a large variety of model scales is that a model can be built to exactly fit a location you may have in mind for displaying the model.

 Concept, content & Design: The Art of Age of Sail